WWE Super ShowDown

-WWE Super ShowDown was a professional wrestling event produced by WWE, an American-based promotion.
+WWE Super ShowDown, originally stylized as Super Show-Down in 2018, was an annual professional wrestling event produced by the American promotion WWE.
 It was broadcast live and available only through pay-per-view (PPV) and WWE's livestreaming service, the WWE Network.
-The 2020 event was the last event held under the titular name, with the 2021 event ultimately getting postponed.
-Since then, there have not been any further events scheduled under the name.
+Only three events were held from 2018 to 2020.

-Established in 2018, each of the three iterations of the event only took place in countries outside the United States.
-The first event was held in Australia and was WWE's first and only PPV event held in the country until the 2024 Elimination Chamber event.
+Each of the three iterations of the event only took place in countries outside the United States.
+The inaugural 2018 event was held in Australia and was WWE's first and only PPV and livestreaming event held in the country until Elimination Chamber in 2024.
 The final two events were held in Saudi Arabia as part of a 10-year partnership in support of Saudi Vision 2030.
+Due to the COVID-19 pandemic, the 2020 event, which was held a month before the pandemic took effect, was the last Super ShowDown held, as an event was not scheduled for 2021 and it was subsequently discontinued.
+Also due to the pandemic, the 2020 event was WWE's last international show until the company returned to Saudi Arabia with Crown Jewel in late 2021 after pandemic restrictions were lifted.